gabrielmijoler/Tg-back/README.md

 - [Our Getting Started guide for Sequelize 6 (stable)](https://sequelize.org/docs/v6/getting-started)
 - [Our Getting Started guide for Sequelize 7 (alpha)](https://sequelize.org/docs/v7/getting-started)

-## :money_with_wings: Supporting the project

-Do you like Sequelize and would like to give back to the engineering team behind it?

-We have recently created an [OpenCollective based money pool](https://opencollective.com/sequelize) which is shared amongst all core maintainers based on their contributions.
-Every support is wholeheartedly welcome. ❤️

 ## :pencil: Major version changelog